kopaka1822/ImageViewer/OpenTKImageViewer/Tonemapper/readme.txt

 "ivec2 filterDirection" will be set to ivec2(1,0).
 In the second run, the variable will be set to ivec2(0,1).
 The default value is false.

+#settings singleinvocation, true/false
+Specifies if the shader is called with a single invocation.
+Set this value to false if the shader takes several seconds to complete in order to avoid application crashes.
+The default value is true.

 ---
 Parameters: